AlexBMJ/minitwit/SLA.md

 | 95% – 99.0% | 50 USD |
 | > 95% | 500 USD |

 Affected users will have to reach out through the support mail at support@waygroup.net.
-WG has the last say when claims occur and a reply is not guranteed.
-WG is, however, proud to publicize that their average support ticket response time is ~3 days.
+WG will carefully go through the details of the claim and decided the outcome.
+If you do not hear back from WG, consider the case closed and the claim invalid.
+WG's average support ticket response time is ~3 days.